South West Coast Path: Weymouth via Isle of Portland Circular walk

 The Isle of Portland is a tall wedge shaped slab of Portland Stone, high at the north end, and sloping slowly into the sea at the south end at Portland Bill.
 The hill on the north side is The Verne.
 On top of it is a citadel (a fort housing a prison).
 The Verne has stunning view over Chesil Beach, Weymouth harbour, The Isle of White, and a large stretch of Devon and Dorset's coast - a 1/4 of the entire SWCP.

 Note there is no route to the east of the prison, the path shown on the OS map is a dead end.
 You need to go around the west side of the citidel to join the coast path.
 On the south side of the prison are remains of WW2 gun emplacements, and much evidence of quarrying, disused tramways and the like.

-Furthur south along the east coast, you can choose between the cliff-top SWCP or the route of the railway line, which goes as far as Church Ope, the island's only beach.
+Furthur south along the east coast, you can choose between the cliff-top SWCP or the route of the railway line (half way up the cliff), which goes as far as Church Ope, the island's only beach.
 At the southern tip, is Portland Bill and a lighthouse.

 There is a regular bus service for most of the route, so it is easy to cut the walk short at any time.

 Weymouth to Portland and back is far too long for 1 day, so 3 day walks are suggested.